Rotigotine Transdermal Patch

 Your doctor will probably start you on a low dose of rotigotine and gradually increase your dose, not more often than once a week.

-Rotigotine controls the symptoms of Parkinson's disease but does not cure it.
+Rotigotine controls the symptoms of Parkinson's disease and restless legs syndrome but does not cure them.
 It may take several weeks before you feel the full benefit of rotigotine.
 Continue to use rotigotine patches even if you feel well.
 Do not stop using rotigotine transdermal patches without talking to your doctor.
 If you suddenly stop using rotigotine patches, you may experience fever, muscle stiffness, change in consciousness, or other symptoms.
 Your doctor will probably decrease your dose gradually.

 While you are wearing the patch, keep the area away from other sources of heat such as heating pads, electric blankets and heated waterbeds; or direct sunlight.
 Do not take a hot bath or use a sauna.